Forceh91/MadTVDB/README.md

 MadTVDB.MadTVDB madTVDB = new MadTVDB.MadTVDB("your_api_key_here");
 TVDBSearchResponse searchResponse = await madTVDB.Search("The Flash");

+// get some information about "The Flash (2014)," including episode information TVDBSeriesResponse seriesResponse = await madTVDB.SeriesInformation(279121);

+// get some information about the banners/artwork for "The Flash (2014)" TVDBBannerResposne bannerResponse = await madTVDB.SeriesBannerInformation(279121);

+// get some information about the posters for "The Flash (2014)" TVDBBannerResposne bannerResponsePosters = await madTVDB.SeriesBannerInformation(279121, BannerType.Poster);

+// get some information about the actors for "The Flash (2014)" TVDBActorResposne actorResponse = await madTVDB.SeriesActorInformation(279121);

+// get information about one particular episode of "The Flash (2014)" - Season 1, Episode 1
+TVDBEpisodeResponse episodeResponse = await madTVDB.EpisodeInformation(4812524)
 ```

 The above code would return a list of all shows The TVDB finds that are to do with "The Flash".